Updated July 1

-Thien Ho leads the preliminary results in the race for Sacramento County District Attorney with 58% of the vote.
-Alana Mathews follows with 42% of 250,176 ballots counted.
+Thien Ho has won the election for Sacramento County District Attorney with 57% of the vote.
+Alana Mathews follows with 43%.

-The winner will serve as Sacramento County’s first Asian or Black district attorney and succeed Schubert, who took office in 2014.
+Ho will serve as Sacramento County’s first Asian district attorney and succeed Schubert, who took office in 2014.

 Outgoing Sheriff Scott Jones endorsed Barnes.
 Cooper, who was once a sheriff’s deputy in the department, previously ran against Jones for sheriff in 2010.

-Whoever wins the majority vote in the June primary will lead a major law enforcement office in Sacramento County, where roughly 1.5 million people live.
+Cooper, who will become the county’s first African American sheriff, will lead a major law enforcement office in Sacramento, where roughly 1.5 million people live.

-The leading two candidates will compete in November to represent the district encompassing Oak Park, Hollywood Park and Valley Hi.
+The two candidates will compete to represent the district encompassing Oak Park, Hollywood Park and Valley Hi.

 District 7: Incumbent Rick Jennings is running unopposed.
 The district includes the South Land Park and Pocket communities.